tosh-coding/AsyncFiberWorks/Readme.md

 Further documentation can be found baked-in, in the [unit tests](https://github.com/github-tosh/RetlangFiberSwitcher/tree/master/src/RetlangTests), in the [user group](http://groups.google.com/group/retlang-dev), ~~or visually [here](http://dl.dropbox.com/u/2053101/Retlang%20and%20Jetlang.mov) (courtesy of [Mike Roberts](http://mikebroberts.com/))~~ (404 not found).

-## Other Channels ##
-There are four channel types.

- * _[Channel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/Channel.cs)_ - An [IChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/IChannel.cs).
-Forward published messages to all subscribers.
- * _[QueueChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/QueueChannel.cs)_ - An [IQueueChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/IQueueChannel.cs).
-Forward a published message to only one of the subscribers.
-Can be load balanced by multiple subscribers.
- * _[RequestReplyChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/RequestReplyChannel.cs)_ - An [IRequestReplyChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/IRequestReplyChannel.cs).
-Subscribers respond to requests from publishers.
- * _[SnapshotChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/SnapshotChannel.cs)_ - An [ISnapshotChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/ISnapshotChannel.cs).
-For replication and incremental update notifications.
-One of the internal channels is for initial notification and the other for incremental update notification.

 # Changes from Retlang #

 * Added SwitchTo methods for await.
 * Added a thread pool implementation: [UserThreadPool](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/UserThreadPool.cs).
 * Added IFiberSlim as a simpler fiber.
 IFiber is mainly for channels.
-* Remove blocking methods.
 * StubFiber is now thread-safe and supports IExecutor.
 However, some stubs were removed.
 * Changed TargetFramework to .NET Standard 2.0.
 * Functions for WinForms/WPF have been moved to WpfExample.
 And GuiFiber was removed.
-* Existing classes and interfaces have also been changed or removed for simplicity.
-Therefore, backward compatibility with Retlang is partially broken.
+* Existing classes and interfaces from Retlang have also been changed or removed for simplicity.
+I don't attach much importance to backward compatibility with Retlang.